444th Air Expeditionary Wing: China Burma India Theater

 The 444th Bomb Group carried out the longest bombing mission of World War II.
 Staging out of their Indian bases they struck the Japanese naval base at Singapore blowing the door off the King George V floating drydock from 30,000 feet.
 This bombing accuracy contradicted reports of inaccuracy of B-29 bombing.
 The mission was nearly 4,100 miles round trip.

 On 12 October 1944 the group reorganized.
 The 679th Bombardment Squadron and the four bombardment maintenance squadrons were inactivated and their personnel and equipment were transferred to the other squadrons of the group.
 As the new year started, Japanese advances forced withdrawal from the Chinese forward operating bases.
 Unable to continue attacks on Japan, the group continued attacking targets in Southeast Asia.

 Pacific Theater

-In the spring of 1945 the 444th and the other groups of the 58th wing moved to Tinian in the Marianas in order to continue operations against Japan.
+In the spring of 1945 the 444th and the other groups of the 58th Bomb Wing moved to Tinian in the Marianas in order to continue operations against Japan.
+The 444th arrived in April and entered combat on May 10.
 It participated in the bombing of strategic objectives, strategic mining of the Inland Sea and in incendiary on urban areas for the duration of the war.
-It received a second Distinguished Unit Citation for attacking oil storage facilities at Oshima, bombing an aircraft plant near Kobe, and dropping incendiaries on Nagoya in May 1945.
+It received a second Distinguished Unit Citation for attacking oil storage facilities at Oshima (the group's first Tinian mission), bombing an aircraft plant near Kobe, and dropping incendiaries on Nagoya in May 1945.
 The wing struck light metal industries at Osaka in July 1945, receiving a third Distinguished Unit Citation for this action.
-The group's final mission was flown against Hikari, Japan on 14 August 1945, the day before the Japanese surrender.
+The group's final mission was flown against an IJN arsenal in Hikari, Japan on 14 August 1945, the day before the Japanese surrender.
+After the war the planes and crews flew back to the states via Kwajalein and Hawaii.